Project-Elixir/docs/README.md

 * This ROM only has a Gapps build.
 * Essence (Customisations) is included in OFFICIAL Builds only.
 * UI/UX changes are also included in OFFICIAL Builds only.
-* If you want some features to be implemented, you can make a pull request, after tested them successfully.
+* If you want some features to be implemented, make a pull request.
 ```

 ### Adding Support